jgonzaga35/Flock/assumptions.md

 	* User handle can only consist of alphanumeric characters

 * auth_login
-    * Every time user is logged in, token will be stored in the active_tokens in the database
+    * Every time when a user is logged in, token will be stored in the active_tokens in the database

 * auth_login
-    * Every time user is logged out, token will be removed from the activv_tokens in the database **channel_test**
+    * Every time when a user is logged out, token will be removed from the active_tokens in the database **channel_test**

 * channel_join